gjoseph92/dask-pyspy/README.md

 By default, py-spy profiles are recorded in [speedscope](https://www.speedscope.app/) format.
 [Viztracer profiles](https://viztracer.readthedocs.io/en/latest/basic_usage.html#display-report) are recorded in Chrome trace format, viewable with [Perfetto](https://ui.perfetto.dev/) or <chrome://tracing>.

-`distributed-pyspy` (and, transitively, `py-spy`/`viztracer`) must be installed in the environment where the scheduler is running.
+`scheduler-profilers` (and, transitively, `py-spy`/`viztracer`) must be installed in the environment where the scheduler is running.

 ## Installation

 ```
-python -m pip install git+https://github.com/gjoseph92/distributed-pyspy.git
+python -m pip install git+https://github.com/gjoseph92/scheduler-profilers.git
 ```

 ## Privileges for py-spy

 You may need to run the scheduler process as root for py-spy to be able to profile it (especially on macOS).
 See https://github.com/benfred/py-spy#when-do-you-need-to-run-as-sudo.

-In a Docker container, `distributed-pyspy` will "just work" for Docker/moby versions >= 21.xx.
+In a Docker container, `scheduler-profilers` will "just work" for Docker/moby versions >= 21.xx.
 As of right now (May 2021), Docker 21.xx doesn't exist yet, so read on.

 [moby/moby#42083](https://github.com/moby/moby/pull/42083/files) recently allowlisted the `process_vm_readv` system call that py-spy uses, which used to be blocked unless you set `--cap-add SYS_PTRACE`.
 This has been reasonable/safe to do for a while, but just wasn't enabled.
 So your options right now are:
 * (low/no security impact) Download the newer [`seccomp.json`](https://github.com/clubby789/moby/blob/d39b075302c27f77b2de413697a5aacb034d8286/profiles/seccomp/default.json) file from moby/master and pass it to Docker via `--seccomp=default.json`.
 * (more convenient) Pass `--cap-add SYS_PTRACE` to Docker.
 This enables more than you need, but it's one less step.

 On Ubuntu-based containers, ptrace system calls are [further blocked](https://www.kernel.org/doc/Documentation/admin-guide/LSM/Yama.rst): processes are prohibited from ptracing each other even within the same UID.
-To work around this, `distributed-pyspy` automatically uses [`prctl(2)`](https://man7.org/linux/man-pages/man2/prctl.2.html) to mark the scheduler process as ptrace-able by itself and any child processes, then launches py-spy as a child process.
+To work around this, `scheduler-profilers` automatically uses [`prctl(2)`](https://man7.org/linux/man-pages/man2/prctl.2.html) to mark the scheduler process as ptrace-able by itself and any child processes, then launches py-spy as a child process.

 ## Viztracer targeting with `trace_sparse`